Using a Distribution to Find Probabilities In Exercises 11–26, fi... | Channels for Pearson+

 1

 Step 1: Identify the type of distribution to use.
-Since the problem involves counting the number of oil tankers stopping at a port city on a given day, and the events occur over a fixed interval (days in June), the Poisson distribution is appropriate.
+Since we are dealing with the number of oil tankers stopping at a port city per day, and the total number of tankers in the month is given, this is a Poisson distribution problem.
 The Poisson distribution is used to model the number of events occurring in a fixed interval of time or space when the events occur independently and at a constant average rate.

 Step 2: Calculate the average rate (λ) of oil tankers stopping per day.
 The total number of oil tankers in June is 240, and June has 30 days.
-Therefore, the average rate is λ = 240 / 30 = 8 oil tankers per day.
+Therefore, the average rate is λ = 240 / 30.

-Step 3: Define the probability formula for the Poisson distribution.
-The probability of observing k events in a Poisson distribution is given by: P(X = k) = (λ^k * e^(-λ)) / k!, where λ is the average rate, k is the number of events, and e is the base of the natural logarithm (approximately 2.718).
+Step 3: Write the formula for the Poisson probability mass function (PMF).
+The formula is: P(X = k) = (λ^k * e^(-λ)) / k!, where k is the number of events (in this case, the number of oil tankers stopping on a given day), λ is the average rate, and e is the base of the natural logarithm (approximately 2.718).

+Step 4: Substitute the values into the formula.
+Here, k = 8 (since we are finding the probability of exactly 8 tankers stopping), and λ is the average rate calculated in Step 2.
+Plug these values into the formula: P(X = 8) = (λ^8 * e^(-λ)) / 8!.

+Step 5: Determine whether the event is unusual.
+An event is typically considered unusual if its probability is less than 0.05.
+After calculating the probability in Step 4, compare the result to 0.05 to determine if it is unusual.
+If convenient, use a statistical calculator or software to compute the exact probability.

 Verified video answer for a similar problem: